Chinese stock listings on NYSE, Nasdaq under microscope

 |NASDAQ OMX GROUP INC

-There are roughly 156 Chinese companies listed on U.S. exchanges, as of February 2019, carrying a total market capitalization of $1.2 trillion, as tracked by the U.S.-China Economic Security Review Commission.
+There are roughly 156 Chinese companies listed on U.S. exchanges combined, as of February 2019, carrying a total market cap of $1.2 trillion, as tracked by the U.S.-China Economic Security Review Commission.

-These companies range in size from behemoths such as the online retailer Alibaba to the smaller China Automotive Systems.
-Additionally, some of these companies are 30 percent state-owned, including PetroChina and China Telecom.

-Last month, Hudson Institute Senior Fellow Michael Pillsbury, an expert on China, pointed out that some of these companies, due to state control, are unaudited.

 |Ticker